Code-Institute-Submissions/latinmix-fitness/README.md

 - [Plans Page](https://github.com/belaventer/latinmix-fitness/blob/master/wireframes/plans-wireframe.pdf)
 - [Contact Page](https://github.com/belaventer/latinmix-fitness/blob/master/wireframes/contact-wireframe.pdf)

+#### Deviations from planed wireframes
+- Footer information for mobile screens was stacked instead of shown inline as the content would not fit.

 ### Surface
 #### Colour
 The website will use vibrant colour palette to evoke fun and exciting feelings.